mattermost/docs/source/developer/slash-commands.rst

 1. Slash commands are designed to easily allow you to post messages.
 For other actions such as channel creation, you must also use the `Mattermost APIs <https://api.mattermost.com>`__.

 2. Posts size is limited to 16393 characters for servers running `Mattermost Server v5.0 or later <https://docs.mattermost.com/administration/important-upgrade-notes.html>`__.
-Use the `extra_responses` field to reply with more the one post to a triggered slash command.
+Use the `extra_responses` field to reply to a triggered slash command with more than one post.

 3. You can restrict who can create slash commands in `System Console > Integrations > Integration Management <https://docs.mattermost.com/administration/config-settings.html#restrict-managing-integrations-to-admins>`__.